BiCU-CCRI/Best_practices/coding_and_review/code_review.md

 - Most of our Code Reviews are based on GitHub Projects, GitHub Repositories and **GitHub Pull Request** feature
     - GitHub contains quite nice [documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) about PR-based code development and collaboration
-    - Note: Pull Requests are also commonly referred to as Merge Requests
+    - **Note:**Pull Requests are also commonly referred to as Merge Requests

 - TL;DR: Code development with Code Review goes as follows:

-> *Create Project->Describe the tasks->Make a branch->Write code->Make documentation and tests->Push code->Make Pull/Merge Request->Ask for Review->(Reviewer asks questions, makes comments or gives suggestions)->Work on suggestions/Reply to comments->Resubmit Review->...repeat as many times necessary...->Merge​ the code->Close ticket->...repeat as many times necessary...->Close the Project*
+> *Create repository->Create Project->Add ticket->Describe the tasks->Make a branch->Write code->Make documentation and tests->Push code->Make Pull/Merge Request->Ask for Review->(Reviewer asks questions, makes comments or gives suggestions)->Work on suggestions/Reply to comments->Resubmit Review->...repeat as many times necessary...->Merge​ the code->Close ticket->...repeat as many times necessary...->Close the Project*

 ### Details of Each Step

+**Note:** This is only a general description.
+Detailed steps are described in [GitHub Setup](./github_setup.md).

 #### 1. Create a GitHub Project and assign it an empty repository

+- Create an empty repository where you will store the code, documentation, and issues related to the project
+- When making a new repository, make an initial `Initial commit`, `First commit`, or `Initialize repo` commit with, for example, a README, and push the code.
+This is the only time you make a push directly to the `main` branch
+    - **Note:** You can also let GitHub to create and empty README/LICENSE when crating the repository
+        - This way, you can track your open PR and you enable Code Review based on PRs
+- **Avoid pushing any other code** to the `main` branch directly without a reviewed PR

+#### 2. Create a GitHub Project and assign it an empty repository

 - This sets up a dedicated space for your Project, ensuring all related work is organized and accessible
-- When making a new repository, make an initial *First commit* or *Initialize repo* commit with, for example, a README, and move all the subsequent development into a new branch right away
-    - This way, you enable Code Review based on PRs
-- **Avoid pushing any code** to the `main` branch without CR
+- GitHub project is used to track the overall development, store additional Issues info, track dependencies between Issues, and can be used to export a summary of your development

-#### 2. Define, describe and create Project Items (Issues and Sub-Issues)
+#### 3. Define, describe and create Project Items (Issues and Sub-Issues)

-- Outline the Project's objectives by breaking them down into manageable tasks (*features*) that all together complete the Project
+- Outline the Project's objectives by breaking them down into manageable tasks (*Issues*) that all together complete the Project
     - It helps you stay focused and aligned
     - It helps you to work more incrementally and better define the task at hand
     - It also makes it easier to collaborate on the Project
 - Try to keep the Items reasonably sized to make CR efficient - this translates to reasonably sized PRs
-- **Issues** (also called **Feature**s) are a bigger *chunk* of code, a functionality, a collection of Sub-issues/Subtasks, a complete functional **Feature** that can be added to the main code
+- **Issues** (also called **Features**) are a bigger *chunk* of code, a functionality, a collection of Sub-issues/Subtasks, a complete functional **Feature** that can be added to the main code
 - **Sub-Issue** (also called **Subtask**) is an individual step/implementation used to complete the feature
     - Feature doesn't always have to have subtasks
 - You can add new Items later if the Project develops while working on it
-- Note: Technically, you create an **Item** in the GitHub Project and it becomes an **Issue only** once you assign a repository it
+- **Note:** Technically, you create an **Item** in the GitHub Project and it becomes an **Issue only** once you assign a repository it (otherwise is stays as a `Draft`)
 - Give your Item names a proper prefix as described in [GitHub Best Practices - Ticket types](./github_best_practices.md##ticket-types)

-#### 3. Make a new branch from the `main` or the parent branch
+#### 4. Make a new branch from the `main` or the parent branch

 - Creating a separate branch for your work ensures that the `main` (~parent) branch remains stable and free from incomplete or experimental code until the development is done
 - First, make a Feature branch and then make a Subtask branch from the Feature branch as its parent
 - Give your Branch a proper name as described in [GitHub Best Practices - Branch Naming](./github_best_practices.md#branch-naming)
+- When creating a completely new branch and after pushing a first commit, create a `Draft` PR right away - see [7.
+Create and submit a GitHub Pull Request](#7-create-and-submit-a-github-pull-request)
+    - This way you can easily track your open development tasks
+    - **Note:** You change the PR to the *ready for review* when you are finished with the development

-#### 4. Work on the code based on the Tickets described in the GitHub Project
+#### 5. Work on the code based on the Tickets described in the GitHub Project

 - Following the predefined tasks ensures that all aspects of the Project are addressed systematically
-- Well-organized code is easier to review and maintain
+- Well-organized code is easier to review and maintain - see [Best Coding Practices](./best_coding_practices.md) and [Code Reproducibility](code_reproducibility.md)
 - Don't forget to organize your code properly as described in [Repository Structure](./repository_structure.md)
 - Don't forget to use the right commit message structure as described in [GitHub Best Practices - Commits](./github_best_practices.md#commits)

-#### 5. Document and test the code
+#### 6. Document and test the code

 - Code documentation and testing are important for verifying functionality and providing clear guidance for future Developers or collaborators
 - Document the main parts of the Project in README with clear instructions on why, what and how
-- If applicable, write tests (end-to-end tests, unit tests) or at least provide instructions on how to test the code and what should be the output
-    - See [Code Testing](./code_testing.md) for more information
+- If applicable, write tests (end-to-end tests, unit tests) or at least provide instructions on how to test the code and what should be the output - see [Code Testing](./code_testing.md) for more information

-#### 6. Create and submit a GitHub Pull Request
+#### 7. Create and submit a GitHub Pull Request

 - PRs can be drafted, reviewed, commented on, deleted, merged, shared
 - Keep the PR small
     - It's easier to review 100 lines of code than 1000 lines of code
     - The more lines of code, the more difficult it is for the Reviewer to understand and review the code
     - Large PRs slow down the CR, increase the number of overlooked errors, and decrease the morale
-- You can also make a **draft** PR request right at the time when you start working on a feature/subtask
+- You can also make a `Draft` PR request right at the time when you start working on a feature/subtask
     - It helps with keeping track of your open PRs (don't forget to assign yourself to the PR) if you have to switch between different projects
     - If that's the case, don't forget to mark the PR as *Draft* and use the `Draft:` prefix in the PR title
 - Don't forget to assign yourself to the PR so you are notified about the CR comments.
 - Give your PR the right title and commit message as described in [GitHub Best Practices - Pull Request](./github_best_practices.md#pull-request)

-#### 7. Ask for a Code Review (either a randomly selected or a specific person)
+#### 8. Ask for a Code Review (either a randomly selected or a specific person)

 - Requesting a Code Review from a colleague ensures that your code is checked for potential improvements and errors
 - Avoid asking "*Can anyone look at my PR, please*." - be specific